-- 8.15 The village is served by three NHS dispensing doctors' surgeries, two in Great Dunmow and one in Finchingfield, all of which provide a full range of primary care.
-Although there is a limited bus service to Finchingfield, there is no scheduled bus service to Great Dunmow and a car is in effect essential to access any of the practices at convenient appointment times. - 8.16 The main hospitals are at Broomfield, Chelmsford; The Princess Alexandra in Harlow and Addenbrookes in Cambridge.
+- 3.17 The main hospitals are at Broomfield, Chelmsford, The Princess Alexandra in Harlow and Addenbrookes in Cambridge.
 Smaller community hospitals in Saffron Walden, Bishop's Stortford and Braintree, provide specialty care and secondary services.
 Some "Park & Ride" schemes help with travel to hospital services, but car travel is still necessary for the major part of the journey and residents often are obliged to rely on neighbours and friends for transportation help. - 8.17 One of Stebbing's strongest human assets is its sense of community.
 The village 'Meals on Wheels' service, with the food being prepared, cooked and delivered by volunteers using their own kitchens and cars, has run for over sixty years.
 The Community Store has a paid part time manager, but its staff and management team are all unpaid volunteers.
-The Parish magazine, "Stebbing Scene" is published quarterly and delivered free of charge to every household and business in the village which keeps Residents informed of events, tradespeople, businesses and community news. - 8.18 St Mary's Church has a thriving and enthusiastic congregation and the Dorcas Society, a non-sectarian group, provides friendly support to people who are unwell or indisposed.
+The Parish magazine, "Stebbing Scene" is published quarterly and delivered free of charge to every household and business in the village which keeps Residents informed of events, tradespeople, businesses and community news. - 8.19 St Mary's Church has a thriving and enthusiastic congregation and the Dorcas Society, a non-sectarian group, provides friendly support to people who are unwell or indisposed.